callmephilip/django-heroku-bootstrap/README.md

 DHB comes with an opinionated but powerful arsenal of tools that will help you take over the world with your web app in no time

+* Postgres for storing data
 * Amazon S3 for static content
 * Amazon SES for emails
 * Redis as a key-value store
 * Celery for background tasks
-* Celery Beat for periodic tasks
+* Celerybeat for periodic tasks
 * Fabric for housekeeping

 All the settings are spread accross 3 files in the settings/ directory.